DanielMartensson/CControl/README.md

 # LAPACK support

 This library have two types of routines.
 First it's the lightweight routine that suits embedded systems.
 Then there is LAPACK for large matrices.
-LAPACK is enabled if you are using `Linux`, `Windows` or `Mac` inside `defines.h` file.
+LAPACK is enabled inside the `defines.h` file if you are using `Linux`, `Windows` or `Mac`.
+If you are using an Arduino, STM32, PIC etc. then the lightweight routines is enabled instead and LAPACK will not affect the size.

 | Routines  | Function | Comment |
 | ------------- | ------------- | ------------------- |